Quinnipiac University

 Free Fitness Classes

 Free fitness classes run throughout the semester.
+Classes are offered year-round on all three campuses, including Spinning, body sculpting, Zumba, bootcamp, core conditioning, yoga and pilates.
+Sign-ups for each class open 24 hours prior to the class start time.
 Find info on our website: recwell.qu.edu or in our app.
-Classes are offered year-round on all three campuses, including Spinning, body sculpting, Zumba, Bootcamp, Core Conditioning, yoga and Pilates.

 Sign up for classes on the RecWell website